 - Acknowledge a tension between the Council’s legal responsibilities and public accountability, and the co-production ethos of sharing power and equality.
 Use co-production to collectively manage this tension.

-- Continue to provide administration and facilitation support for the Board and champions
+- Provide administration and facilitation support for co-production projects.

-- Invest time and resources in going out to engage with people (commissioners and project leads)
+- Invest time and resources in going out to engage with people (reaching a wider community).

 - Continue to monitor progress and evaluate the programme